Skip to content

 Description

-The S corporation ESOP model is now more than 20 years old, and like any youngster it can create both pride and concern in its parent, which in this case is the company ESOP sponsor.
+The S corporation ESOP model is just a few decades old, and like any youth it can create both pride and concern in its parent, which in this case is the company ESOP sponsor.
 There are clearly many benefits, financial and otherwise, associated with the S corporation ESOP model.
 However, since there is rarely a free lunch in the tax law, there are also various traps for the unwary in administering an S corporation ESOP.
-This issue brief describes some of these potential minefields and provides possible solutions to keep your ESOP and your company out of harm's way.
+This book, now in a second edition updated in 2024, describes some of these potential minefields and provides possible solutions to keep your ESOP and your company out of harm's way.

 Table of Contents